skilld-labs/go-odoo/README.md

 Now you can generate your models:

-`./generator -u nick@xiatech.co.uk -p test -d big_test --url http://localhost:8069`
+`./generator -u nick@xiatech.co.uk -p password -d database_name --url http://localhost:8069`

 That's it !
 Your models have been generated !